Policy model

 data?: { definitionVersion, definitionStatus, conditionResults, validationErrors };

-code?: { requestedPolicyId, policyId, version, registered };
+code?: { requestedPolicyId, policyId, version, registered, skipped?, skipReason? };

 fallback?: { used, trigger, reason, fromResult, definitionVersion, codeEvaluatorPolicyId };